Zane-XY/database-notes/MySQL/Pagination.md

 - user probably doesn't care about which page he's viewing

 ##### pagination without offset
-- we want out queries to hit our indexes as much as possible
+- we want our queries to hit our indexes as much as possible
-- using where and limit n
+- using `where` and `imit n`
 - store view range in client side